5 million active installs!!!

 You can go to SEO -> Premium and find more information about these products.

 Anyways, you can now pat on your back as you have successfully configured the plugin.

 How to Use Yoast SEO Plugin – The Right Way

-When you create a new post, page, or any custom post, Yoast gives you the option to write SEO title and meta description for each of them.
-It also provides other options like page analysis, readability analysis, and Social settings.
+When you create a post, page, or a custom post, Yoast allows you to write the SEO title and meta description for them.
+It also provides other features like content analysis, readability analysis, and social settings.

-All these options are available in the Yoast SEO meta box situated below the text editor.
+These options are available in the Yoast SEO meta box, situated below the visual editor:

 Content Optimization – Keyword & Readability Analysis

-Once you add the focus keyword, Yoast plugin will analyze your content based on the keyword and will give a report like the following:
+Once you do that, the plugin will analyze your content based on the target keyword and will give a report like the following:

 Following are the points Yoast SEO takes into consideration: